chuangcaleb/obsidian-image-optimizer/README.md

 For `Absolute path to compression script`,

 1. Find the entry point file.
-In the case of the example, it is the `scripts/compress/index.js`
+In the case of the example, it is the [index.js here](obsidian-image-optimizer-test/scripts/compress/index.js)
-2. Copy its absolute filepath (should start with a slash `/`).
+2. Copy its absolute filepath (should start with a slash `/`, from your root directory).
 3. Paste this value into the field.

-## Use Case

-I use Obsidian to author blog posts.
-I store images in a directory, which is synced to a S3 bucket, which in turn exposes a URL resource on a page of my blog site.

-I want to upload pre-compressed images, ready for the web, even before uploading the images to the cloud (this saves on expensive network egress AND takes less space on your storage!).
-Files already slugified on the bucket, means that the CDN doesn't need to preprocess further.
-Then, appending a hash (based on content) allows the cache busting strategy.

-I will also use this plugin to compress the images that I'm not exposing to the public web.
-Compressing your images by default is virtually always good.
-Takes up less space in your device storage and during cloud sync.

 ## Technical Challenge